alfredapp/gallery-edits/workflows/vitor/play-address/readme.md

 ## Usage

-Stream the the most recent URL in your Clipboard History or the URL in the frontmost browser tab to a local video player via the `playadd` keyword.
+Stream the most recent URL in your Clipboard History or the URL in the frontmost browser tab to a local video player via the `playadd` keyword.

 ![Showing available URLs](images/playadd.png)